autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_voc.md

 ## Prepare data
 For running this tutorial, you should have VOC dataset prepared.
-If you haven't already, head over to :label:`sec_automm_detection_prepare_voc` to prepare your VOC data.
+If you haven't already, head over to :ref:`sec_automm_detection_prepare_coco17` to prepare your VOC data.
 This tutorial assumes that you have saved VOC data under the folder `~/data/`, i.e. it should appear at `~/data/VOCdevkit`.

 ## Creating the `MultiModalPredictor`